 Afternoon: As the day progresses, consumers need a tasty refuel to keep them going.

-Evening: Once evening kicks in, consumers look for more pleasurable and relaxing solutions to help them unwind.
+Evening: Once evening arrives, consumers look for more pleasurable and relaxing solutions to unwind.

-Snacking motivations change through the day: from purity to pleasure
+Snacking motivations throughout the day: from purity to pleasure

 These characteristics are general guidelines, not hard and fast rules.
 For example, when dining out, whatever the time of day, people tend to choose products that appeal to the senses such as ones with unusual colour or texture.